Макроглобулінемія

 ЗаJames R. Berenson, MD, Institute for Myeloma and Bone Cancer Research

 Macroglobulinemia is a malignant plasma cell disorder in which B cells produce excessive amounts of IgM M-proteins.
 Manifestations may include hyperviscosity, bleeding, recurrent infections, generalized adenopathy, and hepatosplenomegaly.
 Diagnosis requires bone marrow examination and demonstration of M-protein.
-Treatment includes plasma exchange as needed for hyperviscosity and systemic therapy with alkylating drugs, corticosteroids, nucleoside analogs, Bruton's tyrosine kinase (BTK) inhibitors, venetoclax, or monoclonal antibodies.
+Treatment includes plasma exchange as needed for hyperviscosity and systemic therapy with alkylating drugs, corticosteroids, nucleoside analogs, Bruton tyrosine kinase (BTK) inhibitors, venetoclax, or monoclonal antibodies.

 (See also Overview of Plasma Cell Disorders.)

-Clinical manifestations of macroglobulinemia include bleeding, recurrent infections, generalized adenopathy, and hepatosplenomegaly.
+Clinical manifestations of macroglobulinemia include bleeding, recurrent infections, generalized adenopathy, anemia, neurologic symptoms, and hepatosplenomegaly.
 Less commonly, patients develop hyperviscosity due to the large amounts of high molecular weight monoclonal IgM proteins circulating in plasma, but most patients do not develop problems related to high IgM levels.
 Some of these proteins are antibodies directed toward autologous IgG (rheumatoid factors) or I antigens (cold agglutinins).
 About 10% are cryoglobulins.
 Amyloidosis occurs in 5% of patients.

 Symptoms and Signs of Macroglobulinemia